All of you deserves tender care.

 Breast Reconstruction – Your 2nd Consultation with Dr. Naidu in NYC

 If you decide to proceed with breast reconstruction, you will have a second consultation with Dr. Naidu in our NYC office.
 At this appointment, Dr. Naidu will explain your surgery in detail.
 You will understand how your breast reconstruction will affect the size, shape and volume of your breasts.
-Dr. Naidu has a large variety of sizers available so that you can see how you will look following the reconstruction.
+Dr. Naidu will also explain the length of your surgery, the location of your incisions, and what to expect during your recovery.

 Options for Breast Reconstruction